vitalitylearning2021/basicModelsTensorFlow/index.md

   - *Unsupervised Learning*: in this case, no label is associated to the input data and the only way the algorithm has to construct a model is analyzing the input data and organize them on the basis of common features.
 Such an approach can be used either to highlight models hidden within the data or to return forecasts.
   - *Reinforced Learning*: by this approach, the program interacts with a dynamic environment from which it receives feedbacks according to the correctness of the performed action choices.
 The system receives a prize if the choice is right, while it receives a penalty if the choice is wrong.

 A different division can be performed depending on the desired output.
-For the supervised learning, we have different approaches, among which:
+For supervised learning, we have different approaches, among which:

   - *Classification*: in the case of classifiers, the inputs are subdivided into two or more classes and the algorithm must return a model capable to assign possible new elements to one of these classes.
   - *Regression*: in the case of regression, the outputs are numerical results, rather than classes.